I was born in the Wild Wild West.

 He was a greedy man and wanted to

-expand his ranch by buying off the small ranches.
+expand his ranch by buying up the small ranches.

-He bought most of the ranches around us.
+He swallowed up most of the ranches around us.

 When I was five years old,